AI-REDGIO-5-0/AI-REDGIO5.0-Data-Space-Docker-Images/README.md

 ### Step 5: Access the Application

-Open a browser and navigate to: http://<your-server-ip>:8080 Replace <your-server-ip> with your server's IP address or localhost if running locally.
+Open a browser and navigate to: http://your-server-ip/your-url Replace your-server-ip/your-url with your server's IP address or localhost if running locally.
+After this you need to contact Suite5 for keycloak credentials.

 ### Stopping the Application